Strategic advisory services helping cities protect federal housing funds and strengthen compliance across CDBG, HOME, ESG, and HOME-ARP programs.

-For more than three decades, I have had the privilege of working with cities across the country to administer and strengthen federally funded housing and community development programs.
+For nearly three decades, I have had the privilege of working with cities across the country to administer and strengthen federally funded housing and community development programs.
 Through this work, I have seen firsthand the important role these programs play in supporting affordable housing, neighborhood revitalization, and services for vulnerable populations.

-I have also seen how complex the regulatory environment surrounding HUD-funded programs has become.
-Even well-run programs can face challenges when staffing changes occur, new regulations are issued, or reporting systems evolve.
 In many cases, I am contacted only after a problem has already surfaced—often when monitoring findings or documentation gaps have led to the loss of thousands of dollars in local general funds required to repay federal dollars.
 My goal is to help cities identify potential issues earlier and strengthen program administration before problems reach that point.

-Civic Compliance Strategies was established to help cities navigate this complexity with confidence.
+As a subsidiary of The Ramsay Group, Civic Compliance Strategies was established to help cities navigate this complexity with confidence.
 Our goal is to provide clear, practical guidance that strengthens program administration, identifies compliance risks early, and helps jurisdictions maintain readiness for HUD monitoring reviews.

 We look forward to supporting jurisdictions in maintaining effective, compliant, and well-managed HUD programs.

-Darrell Stamps- Chief Executive Officer
+Darrell Stamps — Chief Executive Officer

-Insufficient records linking activities to eligible national objectives
+Insufficient records linking activities to eligible national objectives.

-Incomplete or untimely environmental review records under 24 CFR Part 58
+Incomplete or untimely environmental review records under 24 CFR Part 58.

-Noncompliance with federal procurement standards and contractor documentation
+Noncompliance with federal procurement standards and contractor documentation.

-Inaccurate or delayed accomplishment reporting in HUD's IDIS system
+Inaccurate or delayed accomplishment reporting in HUD's IDIS system.

-Inadequate oversight and documentation of subrecipient performance and compliance
+Inadequate oversight and documentation of subrecipient performance and compliance.

 We conduct a comprehensive review of your city’s HUD-funded programs to evaluate compliance, reporting practices, and overall program effectiveness.
 Using the same framework federal reviewers rely on, we identify potential risks early and help strengthen program administration.